-If you’re a project manager tasked with handling internal project operations as well as managing a client relationship, you will find yourself walking the line between being the project enforcer and the cheerleader.
+As a project manager tasked with managing internal project operations and client relationships, you may find yourself being both project enforcer and cheerleader.
 Sounds a bit like Dr. Jekyll and Mr. Hyde, doesn’t it?
-It’s not easy!
-And to further complicate the situation, you have to start over every time you get a new client.

 As the PM, it can be difficult to know when you’re needed and when your best strategy is to step back.